void-aurora/utilities/packages/xml/README.md

-# XML
+# @void-aurora/xml

-A simple xml library based on htmlparser2.
+> A simple xml library, wrapping of htmlparser2.